 It’s also a good opportunity for students, according to Dr Barlett.
 “Our students are fabulous.
 They volunteer in all sorts of different ways.
 The opportunity to volunteer in something as amazing as Lumiere isn’t something they are going to miss.
 We’re expecting a huge number of students to be part of the Durham Lumiere festival,” he said.

 “There’s a lot of corporate entertaining.
 We have a VIP hub, which our sponsors can come to and bring their clients.
 It’s open every night of the festival.
 It’s sponsored by Durham Gin.
 People can come and get a gin cocktail and Greggs pasties.
 It’s a lovely place to come out of the cold and there’s a lot of networking for businesses who don’t know each other,” said Sarah Coop, Artichoke’s development director.

 “The first time I tried to get people to sponsor it, they were thinking it was a lot of twinkly little lights.
 Whereas now they know what it is.
 Now we have figures; economic impact studies.
 We know how many people come and how businesses benefit, so that makes it an easier sell,” she added.

 “The development board is a great way of getting into local businesses.
 We do so much community work now.
 People want to be part of it.
 It’s a real success…eight years, we’ve been here now.
 We’re not a flash in the pan and we’re not disappearing,” said Ms Coop.

-The Arts Council England has already promised funding for a future event, so it looks like Durham Lumiere will return in 2019.
+The Arts Council England has already promised funding for a future event, so Durham Lumiere looks set to return in 2019.

 Learn more about organiser of Durham Lumiere via the Artichoke website.

-See This is Durham for tourism information about County Durham.
+See This is Durham for tourism information relating to County Durham.

 Photos illustrating this post are by Stuart Forster.